AcademySoftwareFoundation/tac/process/best_practices_badge.md

 In this case, the project can indicate test coverage for code branches A, B, C, and D, even though not all code branches as covered in a single run.

 ### The project MUST have a formal written policy that as major new functionality is added, tests for the new functionality MUST be added to an automated test suite.

+Can be a simple statement - example [OpenEXR](https://github.com/AcademySoftwareFoundation/openexr/blob/main/CONTRIBUTING.md#test-policy)

 ### The project MUST include, in its documented instructions for change proposals, the policy that tests are to be added for major new functionality.

+Can be a simple statement - example [OpenEXR](https://github.com/AcademySoftwareFoundation/openexr/blob/main/CONTRIBUTING.md#test-policy)

 ### Projects MUST be maximally strict with warnings in the software produced by the project, where practical.
-### "The project MUST implement secure design principles (from know_secure_design"") where applicable.
+### "The project MUST implement secure design principles (from know_secure_design) where applicable.
 If the project is not producing software select "not applicable" (N/A).
 ### The default security mechanisms within the software produced by the project MUST NOT depend on cryptographic algorithms or modes with known serious weaknesses (e.g., the SHA-1 cryptographic hash algorithm or the CBC mode in SSH).
 ### The project SHOULD support multiple cryptographic algorithms, so users can quickly switch if one is broken.
 Common symmetric key algorithms include AES, Twofish, and Serpent.
 Common cryptographic hash algorithm alternatives include SHA-2 (including SHA-224, SHA-256, SHA-384 AND SHA-512) and SHA-3.
 ### The project MUST support storing authentication credentials (such as passwords and dynamic tokens) and private cryptographic keys in files that are separate from other information (such as configuration files, databases, and logs), and permit users to update and replace them without code recompilation.
 If the project never processes authentication credentials and private cryptographic keys, select not applicable" (N/A).